chrhansen/simple-oauth1/README.md

 =============

 #### Simple code for authenticating with OAuth 1.0a service providers
-Build using blocks on iOS 6 with ARC.
+Built for iOS 6 with blocks and ARC.

 AFNetworking (https://github.com/AFNetworking/AFNetworking) have some awesome methods for handling url parameters, which has been used in the project.
 Also a nice oauth signature method from OAuthConsumer (http://code.google.com/p/oauthconsumer/) has been used.

 Currently URL's are set for LinkedIn API, but has been tested against Twitter and Tumblr.

+#### How to configure the sample project
 1. Register and app here: https://www.linkedin.com/secure/developer (or other OAuth 1.0a service)

 2. Insert your Client ID and Client Secret in OAuth1Controller.m (and change the authentication-url and token-url if you're not using LinkedIn API)